Doctorate in Sciences and Technologies of Chemistry and Materials

 Moreover, all students are routinely expected to carry out research and training activities at highly qualified institutions abroad.
 During these periods, the students (if they have a regular scholarship) received a 50% increase in their scholarships.
 They are also further sponsored by the Erasmus + program or, for secondments outside Europe, by other kinds of grants.

 To be considered for selection, applicants should have an Italian MSc degree or a five-year Italian degree (old curriculum), as long as the degree is obtained by the date indicated in the call for applications.
 Graduates from foreign universities may also be considered, on the condition that their degree is recognized as being equivalent to the above-mentioned qualification.
-It is not necessary to obtain formal recognition of the degree taken abroad (a complex procedure) and it is adequate to have a recognition of equivalence that can simply be issued by the Doctoral Board.
+Recognition of equivalence carried out by the Commission appointed for the comparative evaluation of candidates is sufficient.
 To have such equivalence though, it is necessary to present: a) a legal translation of the qualification; b) a valid certificate issued by the Italian embassy.
 Even if these documents are not yet available, the students can apply and be admitted (they must of course present these documents before starting of the doctorate).
-In this case, however, the candidates should include in the application all the information needed for the equivalence decision by the Faculty (e.g. the duration of pre-academic studies, the programs of units and so on).
+In this case, however, the candidates should include in the application all the information needed for the equivalence decision (e.g. the duration of pre-academic studies, the programs of units and so on).
 Admitted students have to enroll in the doctorate according to the deadlines set out in the call for applications.
 Their research will be focused on one of the themes listed in the call and the Faculty will appoint one or more tutors, of which at least one must be a lecturer.